-(Elective) In order to provide competent care for diverse populations, it is important for nurses to have an awareness of global health issues.
+(\Elective) In order to provide competent care for diverse populations, it is important for nurses to have an awareness of global health issues.
 This course will provide an introduction to global health issues affecting nurses.
-The student will be exposed to a variety of global issues; including infectious diseases, non-infectious diseases, and non-disease related global issues that impact healthcare in developing and developed countries.
+The student will be exposed to a variety of global issues; including infectious diseases, non-infectious diseases, and nondisease related global issues that impact healthcare in developing and developed countries.

 4309.
-Community-Based Self-Management of Chronic Disease (3:3:0 O)
+Designing Health Interventions (3:3:0 O)

-(Elective) This course provides the student with current information on the incidence and prevalence of chronic disease, development of cultural competence, behavioral change theories, and program planning models.
+(Elective) This course provides the student with current information on the incidence and prevalence of chronic disease, the development of cultural competence, behavioral change theories, and program planning models.
 Students will use the knowledge gained to guide their design of an effective intervention aimed at enhancing self-management of chronic disease in the community.
-Students will synthesize this information in the creation of a selfmanagement intervention designed to improve the health of those with chronic disease.
+Upon successful completion, students will synthesize this information in the creation of a self-management intervention designed to improve the health of those with chronic disease.